 WiFi speeds: 10–20 Mbps

-Why we love it: Volcanoes, history/culture, awesome food/drink, cafes, community
+Why we love it: Volcanoes, history/culture, excellent food/drink, cafes, community

-If you are a nomad who thrives on coffee culture and being able to explore your temporary home on foot, all while having access to epic day trips, activities, breweries, and more, then you would love being a digital nomad in Antigua!
+If you’re someone who thrives on coffee culture and wishes to explore your temporary home on foot, all while having access to epic day trips, activities, breweries, and more, then you would love being a digital nomad in Antigua!

-Besides that, it is a UNESCO World Heritage Site and it is just gorgeous.
-Definitely one of my favorite Latin American destinations and cities in the world.
+Besides that, it’s a gorgeous UNESCO World Heritage Site and definitely one of my favorite Latin American destinations and cities in the world.

-Trust us, you won’t ever get bored being based there for a while!
+Trust me, you won’t ever get bored being based in Antigua!

-We had the chance to live in Guatemala’s colonial gem for two months and deem it the best place to be a digital nomad in Guatemala.
+My partner and I had the chance to live in Guatemala’s colonial gem for two months and deemed it the best place to be a digital nomad in Guatemala.

-Each week, we were trying out a new restaurant, brewery, or rooftop bar.
+We were trying out a new restaurant, brewery, or rooftop bar each week.

-Antigua also is ideal for nomads thanks to its fat stack of cozy cafes with WiFi and coworking spaces like Impact Hub, Selina, and El Cubo.
+Antigua is also ideal for nomads thanks to its many cozy cafes with WiFi and coworking spaces, such as Impact Hub and El Cubo.

-The only possible downside of Antigua is it’s quickly spreading as a must-visit destination—for nomads and non-nomads alike.
+The only possible downside of Antigua is that it has quickly become a must-visit destination—for nomads and non-nomads alike.

-That said, you can expect prices to be higher for accommodation, food, and more.
+That said, accommodation, food, and other expenses will be higher.
 Our expenses in Antigua were about $2200 per month as a couple.

 Lake Atitlán — Central Highlands of Sololá